NFDI4BIOIMAGE/Cologne-Hackathon-2023/README.md

 ## Contributions

-**Optimal contributions during the Hackathon are suggested [here](CONTRIBUTING.md).**
+**Optimal contributions during the Hackathon was suggested [here](CONTRIBUTING.md).**

  <br />

 🙌 Thank you for any contribution to the **NFDI4Bioimage - TA3-Hackathon - UoC-2023** repository!!!

-When contributing, please consider that (parts of) this repository might be used by people with various background and intentions including teaching in the future.
-Therefore, it is appreciated if you can provide ***a brief non-specialist targeted introduction / summary*** preceding your content.
+When contributing, participants were asked to consider that (parts of) this repository might be used by people with various background and intentions including teaching in the future.
+Therefore, it is appreciated if  ***a brief non-specialist targeted introduction / summary*** was provided preceding the respective content or is added after the hackathon to complete these sections.

 ## Contributors in alphabetical order